rust-lang/rfcs/text/0000-symbol-name-mangling-v2.md

 // The encoding of a constant depends on its type, currently only
 // unsigned integers (mainly usize, for arrays) are supported, and they
-// use their value, in base 16 (0-9a-f), not their memory representation..
+// use their value, in base 16 (0-9a-f), not their memory representation.
-//
-// Note that while exposing target-specific data layout information, such
-// as pointer size, endianness, etc. should be avoided as much as possible,
-// it might become necessary to include raw bytes, even whole allocation
-// subgraphs (that miri created), for const generics with non-trivial types.
-//
-// However, demanglers could just show the raw encoding without trying to
-// turn it into expressions, unless they're part of e.g. a debugger, with
-// more information about the target data layout and/or from debuginfo.
 <const-data> = {<hex-digit>} "_"

 // <base-62-number> uses 0-9-a-z-A-Z as digits, i.e. 'a' is decimal 10 and